-Life Science in Eastern NC
+Life Sciences in Eastern NC

 Learn more about how your company can grow in North Carolina’s Eastern Region.

-Life Science Assets
+Life Sciences Assets

-Are you a job seeker looking for job opportunities or are you looking to advance or change your career?
+Are you a job seeker looking for job opportunities, or are you looking to advance or change your career?
 Look for postings on the NCBiotech jobs board or post an opening for your company.
 Add to your skills through programs offered at East Carolina University, Elizabeth City State University, and Pitt Community College.

-Counties – The Eastern Region includes Beaufort, Bertie, Camden, Carteret, Chowan, Craven, Currituck, Dare, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Nash, Northampton, Pamlico, Pasquotank, Perquimans, Pitt, Tyrrell, Washington, Wayne and Wilson counties.
+Counties – The Eastern Region includes Beaufort, Bertie, Camden, Carteret, Chowan, Craven, Currituck, Dare, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Nash, Northampton, Pamlico, Pasquotank, Perquimans, Pitt, Tyrrell, Washington, Wayne, and Wilson counties.